Tiled Prompts: Overcoming Prompt Misguidance in Image and Video Super-Resolution: Tiled Prompts

-While $\vc_\text{global}$ captures the overall scene context, it acts as a coarse constraint when applied to local tiles.
-Thus, tile-specific attributes are often omitted in the global prompt, while irrelevant details that do not appear in the \textit{i-th} tile are included, leading to two main issues of prompt underspecification: (i) sparsity and (ii) misguidance.
+While $\vcglobal$ captures the overall scene context, it acts as a coarse constraint when applied to local tiles.
+Thus, tile-specific attributes are often omitted in the global prompt, while irrelevant details that do not appear in the \textit{i-th} tile are included, leading to \textit{prompt misguidance}.